Yoga is for Everybody & Looks Uniquely Different on Every Body!

 |

 as the original form of power yoga, Ashtanga is a systematic sequence of preset postures linked together with Ujjayi breath.
 These classes are fully guided with warm-up sun salutations (Surya Namaskar A & B) followed by a preset series of both standing and seated postures.
-The standing & seated postures are each held for five (5) breaths, affording the yogi the opportunity to learn the postural alignment and develop greater body awareness.
+The standing and seated postures are each held for five (5) breaths, affording the yogi the opportunity to learn the postural alignment and develop greater body awareness.
 This is a great practice for new yoga practitioners to learn and master foundational postures as well as a complimentary practice to more advanced vinyasa yoga practitioners.
 Please note that while we teach according to the set primary sequence, there will be times that posture(s) and/or transitions will be removed depending upon their accessibility within class.
 We offer the full Ashtanga Primary Series (1.5 hour class) as well as a Modified Short Form (1 hour class).
 See schedule for details.

 |